-Anyway, the origin of the phrase is someone named Carlin Vieri who was at MIT at the time.
+The origin of the phrase is someone named Carlin Vieri who was at MIT at the time.
 An email from Jeremy H. Brown explains:

 You see, yak shaving is what you are doing when you’re doing some stupid, fiddly little task that bears no obvious relationship to what you’re supposed to be working on, but yet a chain of twelve causal relations links what you’re doing to the original meta-task.

 My blog itself is a yakshave.
 I decided that I wanted to write a blog post.
 Then I decided that I didn’t want to use Wordpress or Drupal and everything went downhill from there.
-I decided that it had to be an application of my own building.
+I decided that it had to be an application of my own design.
 I wrote some blog software a long time ago in Ruby after I watched DHH’s famous build a blog in 15 minutes demo.
 But I didn’t want to write a blog in Ruby, I’d done that before.
-At work we were using this cool language called Go.
+At work, we were using this cool language called Go.

 I really enjoyed Go.
 I kept making little toy apps that would connect to a database, or validate JWTs, or muck around with general internet stuff.
-I built a small web crawler to do SEO audits, I built a little thing to handle OAuth to Google with and then persist it with client side JWT’s.
+I built a small web crawler to do SEO audits, I built a little thing to handle OAuth to Google with and then persist it with client-side JWT’s.
 None of it was really coming together into blogging software though.